Information for Faculty

 The Office of Disability Services strongly encourages faculty members to put the following statement (example) in their syllabus:

 "If you are a student with a disability and wish to use your approved accommodations for this course, contact me during my office hours to discuss.
-Please have your Accommodation Notification or Blue Card available for verification of accommodations.
+Please have your Accommodation Notification available for verification of accommodations.
 Accommodations are approved through the Office of Disability Services they are located in SUB 174. www.montana.edu/disabilityservices."

 - Faculty and student should discuss how the adjustments/modifications will be implemented in the classroom, in the laboratory, and in the field.

 - If there are potential barriers to accessing materials, activities and assessments, or if there is a safety concern, faculty should contact a staff member at ODS to begin an interactive process to consider alternatives that will allow full participation and access.